It is the fastest-growing state with the fastest-growing middle class in Mexico.

 TIA lost its last direct flight to Mexico in 2008.

 A study by Princeton, N.J.-based The Boyd Co.
-Inc., says Pima County could add more than 5,000 jobs with wages and salaries of more than $200 million by 2030 if the region created an inland port by recruting more logistics companies to the region.
+Inc. says Pima County could add more than 5,000 jobs with wages and salaries totaling more than $200 million annually by 2030 if the region created an inland port by recruiting more logistics companies to the region.

-And the Metropolitan Tucson Convention and Visitors' Bureau estimates that Mexican vistors to Arizona's malls, restaurants and hotels spend more than $1 billion each year.
+And the Metropolitan Tucson Convention and Visitors' Bureau estimates that Mexican visitors to Arizona's malls, restaurants and hotels spend more than $1 billion each year.

 Business leaders say it's critical for politicians to join the private sector in pushing for more staffing at the ports of entry in Nogales to ease the entry of trade and tourists.

-"All city and country governments should be lobbying hard to insure funding for the new Mariposa Port of Entry," said Michael Hammond, president and CEO of Picor Commercial Real Estate Serivices, which does extensive business in Mexico.
+"All city and county governments should be lobbying hard to insure funding for the new Mariposa Port of Entry," said Michael Hammond, president and CEO of Picor Commercial Real Estate Services, which does extensive business in Mexico.

 "The average time to cross into the U.S. should be 10 minutes or less," he said.
 "If so, we would see an impact in retail sales immediately."

-The man overseeing the northern flow of trade and tourists into Southern Arizona agrees and wants the doors to open wider and stay open longer.
+The man overseeing the northern flow of trade and tourists at the Nogales ports of entry would like to do just that.

 "As residents of Arizona, we have to recognize that economic indicators show that there should be more trade and travel," Ramirez said.
 "The ports of entry are your front door."

-He said it's "inevitable" that the new port become a 24-hour operation.
+He said it's "inevitable" the new port become a 24-hour operation.

 "It's too large of an investment," Ramirez said.

-Mayor Rothschild said he plans to spearhead advocating for increased port staffing and hours of operation.
+Rothschild said he plans to spearhead advocating for increased port staffing and hours of operation by lobbying Arizona's congressional representatives.
+If need be, the mayor plans to go to Washington, D.C., to make the case for funding.

 "If a large part of a mayor's job is to help stimulate the economy then I have to focus on those areas where our region has an advantage over other regions," he said.
 "It's silly for a region of 1 million people to cut itself off from another region of 1 million people."